gulvarol/surreal/training/README.md

-This will have code to train models in Torch.
+This has code to train models in Torch.